 13. Don't forget about mobile

 Make sure that your website works well on different devices and browsers, not just desktops.
 This means keeping the text readable (avoiding low-resolution images etc.) and ensuring it looks good across all screen sizes.
+If you haven't already, consider creating a mobile app for your business.

 14. Keep an eye on the competition